nephila/django-app-enabler/docs/addon_configuration.rst

 ``django-app-enabler`` support can be enabled by adding a :ref:`addon_json` to any django application (see below for the structure).
-Applications must ship conform to the following specification to be compatible with ``django-app-enabler``:

 See :ref:`limitations` for limitations and caveats.

-* they must ship an

-.. _addon_json:

 ***********
 addon.json